zeroc-ice/ice/csharp/README.md

 allow you to build assemblies only for the .NET Framework 4.5 or .NET Standard 2.0, with or without the test suite.

-The iceboxnet and test applications target `netcoreapp3.0`.
-You can change the target framework by setting the `AppTargetFramework` property to a different Target Framework Monikers (TFMs) value, for example:
+The iceboxnet and test applications target `netcoreapp3.0` when using Visual Studio 2019 and `netcoreapp2.1` when using Visual Studio 2017.
+You can change the target framework by setting the `AppTargetFramework` property to a different Target Framework Monikers value, for example:

 ```
 msbuild msbuild\ice.proj /p:"AppTargetFramework=net462"
 ```